 3) Thinking and communicating clearly to promote mutual understanding and self-advocacy

-4) Understand non-autistic people and constructive ways to collaborate with them
+4) Understand non-autistic people including constructive ways to collaborate with them

 5) Developing inner clarity to live a purpose-driven life